 - A development challenge

 - Your team

-- Offline workshop: Whiteboard or similar, board marker & pens, sticky notes, timer
+- Offline workshop: Whiteboard or similar, board marker & pens, colored sticky notes, timer

 - Digital workshop: Digital whiteboard

-- Draw your project in the middle of a whiteboard. - Draw two concentric circles around the project: an inner circle for the direct stakeholders and an outer circle for the indirect stakeholders.
+- Draw your development challenge in the middle of a whiteboard. - Draw two squares each approximately double in size around the development challenge: the inner square for stakeholders that act on a national scale and an outer square containing stakeholders with an international scope of operations.